galaxyproject/training-material/topics/metagenomics/tutorials/diversity/tutorial.md

 >    {% snippet faqs/galaxy/datasets_import_via_link.md %}
 >    {% snippet faqs/galaxy/datasets_import_from_data_library.md %}
 >
-> 2. 3.
-Create a paired collection.
+> 2. Create a paired collection.
 >
 >    {% snippet faqs/galaxy/collections_build_list_paired.md %}
 >
 {: .hands_on}

 # Calculating α diversity

 **α diversity** describes the diversity within a community.
 There are several different indexes used to calculate α diversity because different indexes capture different aspects of diversity and have varying sensitivities to different factors.
 These indexes have been developed to address specific research questions, account for different ecological or population characteristics, or highlight certain aspects of diversity.

-There are various measures of alpha diversity accessible:
+Metrics of alpha diversity can be grouped into different classes:
 - **richness** indexes that estimate the quantity of distinct species within a sample
 - **evenness** indexes that evaluate the relative abundances of species rather than their total count
 - **diversity** indexes that incorporate both the relative abundances and total count of distinct species